-Investors from all over the world are interested in starting a company in Japan, due to many business advantages.
+Investors from all over the world are interested in opening a company in Japan, due to many business advantages.
 The Japanese legislation doesn’t require a minimum share capital for the registration of a limited liability company.

 Japan is famous for its pro-business atmosphere, proficient in attracting wide-ranging overseas funds and important foreign businesses.
 Japan promotes research and development and has a good percentage of its GDP dedicated to research and development activities.
 The country has one of the largest and most complex economies in the world and is also considered a competitive country to do business in.

 Both onshore and offshore company formation is possible and it presents different advantages to investors.
 Our experts in company registration in Japan are specialized in forming both offshore and onshore companies in this country.